julieplummer20/abap-platform-trial-image/README.md

 <h2><a id="error-scc-stop"></a>stopping Cloud Connector since port 8443 appears to be used by another process</h2>

-Very rarely, you may get a second error:
+Very rarely you may get a second error:

 ```bash
 ERROR: shell command for retrieving PID of process bound to SCC port failed — com. sap.
 SCC. util.
 ShellComm and $ExecutionException: Command lsof -i :8443 failed, caused by java.io.IOException: Cannot run lsof - execvpe failed (E NOENT - No such file or directory)